mkilpatr/NanoHiggsTools/README.md

-# NanoSUSY-tools
+# NanoHiggs-tools
 Postprocessing script for Stop 0L analysis

-See the [readme](python/processors/Condor/README.md) in "NanoSUSYTools/python/processors/Condor" for specific instructions for condor submission.
+See the [readme](python/processors/Condor/README.md) in "NanoHiggsTools/python/processors/Condor" for specific instructions for condor submission.

 ### Set up CMSSW